 Insecurities are normal, but when they get out of hand, they can be pretty unattractive.
 Next time you tell yourself you’re not good enough, remember that this woman thinks otherwise.
 You’re just as worthy of a long-term relationship and a hot sex life as the next guy.

 I realize that getting over self-doubt is easier said than done.
-Just because you how to get over insecurities with women, that doesn’t mean you’re suddenly able to do it.
+Just because you know how to get over insecurities with women, that doesn’t mean you’re suddenly able to do it.
 However, when you accept that most of it in your head, the world of dating will open up for you.

 One last thing to note is that mild jealousy and insecurities can actually be healthy for a relationship.
 As long as there’s no betrayal, it can keep you on your toes.
 As a result, you might try harder to impress your girlfriend, which isn’t necessarily a bad thing.
 Relationship ruts are real, and there’s nothing wrong with being on top of your game.